breedlun/clearplot/doc/source/installation.rst

     a.
 Find where Matplotlib stores its True Type fonts.
 In a python interpreter, type the following two commands: ``import matplotlib``, ``matplotlib.matplotlib_fname()``.
 On a mac, you should get something like ``.../site-packages/matplotlib/mpl-data/matplotlibrc``.
 The True Type fonts are stored in ``.../site-packages/matplotlib/mpl-data/fonts/ttf/``.

     b.
-Grab the fonts in the directories inside ``clearplot/Font_Files/`` and place them in: ``.../python3.8/site-packages/matplotlib/mpl-data/fonts/ttf/``.
+Grab the fonts in the directories inside ``clearplot/true_type_fonts/`` and place them in: ``.../python3.13/site-packages/matplotlib/mpl-data/fonts/ttf/``.

     c.
 Find where Matplotlib stores its cache files.
 In a python interpreter, enter ``matplotlib.get_cachedir()``.
 On a mac, you should get something like ``/Users/[username]/.matplotlib``.

     d.
-Go to ``/Users/[username]/.matplotlib`` and delete ``fontList.cache``.
+Go to ``/Users/[username]/.matplotlib`` and delete ``fontList-v390.cache``.
 Next time matplotlib is imported the cache file will be rebuilt.

     e.
-If you run into trouble, or want more information, see `this post <http://blog.olgabotvinnik.com/post/35807476900/how-to-set-helvetica-as-the-default-sans-serif-font-in>`__.
+If you run into trouble, or want more information, see `this post <https://olgabotvinnik.com/blog/how-to-set-helvetica-as-the-default-sans-serif-font-in/>`__.

 Optional Additional Steps
 -------------------------